sciduck/sciduck.github.io/_posts/2021-2-3-volume-control.md

 layout: post
 ---

-A guide to the science of hearing (with lesser science that I'd like)
+A guide to the science of hearing (with lesser science than I'd like)

 ![Cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1550153792l/43970125.jpg)